-Outcome 1 - On completion of this unit the student should be able to share information, ideas and opinions in a spoken exchange in Italian.
+Outcome 1 - On completion of this unit the student should be able to share information, ideas and opinions in a spoken exchange in Spanish.

-Outcome 2 - On completion of this unit the student should be able to analyse information from written, spoken and viewed texts for use in a written response in Italian.
-To achieve this outcome, the student will draw on key knowledge and key skills outlined in Area of Study 2.
+Outcome 2 - On completion of this unit the student should be able to analyse information from written, spoken and viewed texts for use in a written response in Spanish.

-Outcome 3 - On completion of this unit the student should be able to present information, concepts and ideas in evaluative or persuasive writing on an issue in Italian.
+Outcome 3 - On completion of this unit the student should be able to present information, concepts and ideas in evaluative or persuasive writing on an issue in Spanish.